K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/Objects.md

 For example, let’s say you have a class `Dog` and `Cat`.
 Both inherit from the `Animal` class.

 The Animal class has `speak()` method.
 Both child classes `Dog` and `Cat` also has their own implementation of `speak()` method.
 In both cases, this method returns a different result.

+### Abstraction

+In computer science the word "abstraction" means to get rid of the pesky details and then examine a problem in its most basic parts.
+Any problem can be broken down into a series of fundamental statements.
+These statements do not require any details or reference to a specific problem.

+Abstraction can be illistrated using a series of statements about a thing.
+Like this:

+1. Humans have two eyes.
+2. Many living things have eyes.
+3. Many living things can percieve electromagnetic waves

+The problem being solved in this example is how do living things percieve their environments visually.
+An "eye" is a organ that detects electromagnetic waves in the environment.
+We can abstract this fact into "Some living things have the ability to detect electromagnetic waves."

+This idea can also be applied to a concept of "data hiding".
+The idea is the user of an application does not need to know the underlying code that executes the task directed by the user.
+In other words, you don't need to know how your car works in order to drive it.